AsyMov: Integrated Sensing and Communications with Asynchronous Moving Devices: Analysis and numerical simulations

 \subsubsection{Processing window duration}

-In \fig{fig:boxplot_K}, we evaluate the impact of averaging phase measurements over a longer aggregation window.
-We underline that, since $T$ differs for each carrier frequency, for a fixed observation interval $KT$ every considered $f_{\rm c}$ entails a different number of phases and \ac{aod} estimates that are collected.
+In \fig{fig:boxplot_K_music}, we evaluate the impact of averaging phase measurements over a longer aggregation window.
+We underline that, since $T$ differs for each carrier frequency, for a fixed observation interval $KT$, every considered $f_{\rm c}$ entails a different number of collected phases and \ac{aod} estimates.
 Increasing the number of considered frames $K$, while keeping $T$ constant, clearly improves robustness to noise.
 However, the window duration can not be made arbitrarily large but has to be tuned depending on the dynamicity of the environment to ensure that the channel parameters remain constant through the whole observation interval $KT$.
 With $KT=\SI{32}{\milli\second}$, our method provides a median error below $1$\% of the true Doppler frequency for every considered $f_{\rm c}$.
-This result could be further improved by combining estimates across subsequent time windows.
+On the other hand, \ac{jm} is less dependent on an increasing number of considered frames because the error is dominated by the bias described in \secref{sec:jump+music}.
+In addition, \fig{fig:boxplot_K_music} provides a comparison between the time needed to estimate the target Doppler frequency by \ourname{} and \ac{jm}, represented by black diamonds and circles, respectively.
+As described in \secref{sec:minimization}, \ourname{}'s computational complexity is independent of $K$, while for \ac{jm} it is $\mathcal{O}(K^3)$.
+Even for the smallest $K$, \ourname{} is over $100$ times faster than \ac{jm}.